-For once (or once again), a pal was in a bind and turned to you for help.
-Sensing urgency, you agreed on the condition that they'd repay you by a specific date, and that deadline has long since lapsed.
-Your frustration is growing as fast as the excuses.
+A pal was in a bind and turned to you for help.
+Sensing urgency, you agreed, but now you’re not getting repaid and your frustration is growing as fast as the excuses

 When those borrowers follow through with repayment as promised, great.
 But when they don’t, what do you do?

 Here are eight ideas on how to inspire payment without having to file a civil suit or presenting your case to “Judge Judy.”